 Does my ideal traditional university have a partnership with an area community college?

-It's always good to do a little research to find out if your ideal traditional university has a relationship with a nearby community college.
+It’s always good to do a little research to find out if your ideal traditional university has a relationship with a nearby community college.
 This makes transferring credits extremely easy because both schools are held to similar academic standards, and there is a consistency among courses.
 This is the case for Ohio State University and Columbus State Community College, for example.
-You can learn more about the Preferred Pathway Program here.

 Another example comes from Ferris State University in Michigan, which has partnerships with several state-wide community colleges so that there is an easy transfer of credits when the student is ready to transfer to Ferris State and meets the requirements.
 In this example, students also have the option of never leaving their community college while still earning a degree from Ferris State University.